nycmeshnet/meshdb/README.md

 [![Python 3.11](https://img.shields.io/badge/python-3.11-blue.svg?logo=python)](https://www.python.org/downloads/release/python-3115/)
 [![Deployment Status](https://github.com/WillNilges/meshdb/actions/workflows/publish-and-deploy.yaml/badge.svg)](https://github.com/WillNilges/meshdb/actions/workflows/publish-and-deploy.yaml)

-Welcome to the `nth` attempt at making an API!
-This was started out of hatred for the **New Node Form**.

-We use `meshdb` (that's how you should refer to it) to track information about Buildings, Members, Installs, and Requests; Any info we need in order to get hardware on a rooftop near you lives in here.
+We use `MeshDB` to track information about Buildings, Members, Installs, Nodes, Devices, and Links; Any info we need in order to get hardware on a rooftop near you lives in here.

-This project aims to provide a convenient, stable, and sane API for use with robots and humans.
+This project aims to provide a convenient, stable, and sane interface for use with robots and humans.
 For more information, [check the wiki](http://wiki.mesh.nycmesh.net/books/software-services/page/meshdb)